cwchentw/coru/README.md

 In contrary, `coru` adds line numbers and, optionally, width numbers, to source code as it comments.
 The commented code still works as that without any line number.
 Furthermore, the commented code can be utilized multiple times, in any format of teaching materials.

-By the way, `uncoru`, the sister program of `coru`, removes line numbers and width numbers in case that you no longer need such metadata of code.
+By the way, `uncoru`, the sister program of `coru`, removes line numbers and width numbers left by `coru` in case that you no longer need such metadata on code.

 ## `coru` and her Sister Programs